Info and Relationships (structure pages and content)

 Foreign language text

 Words or passages in other languages must be marked with a lang attribute.
-If the text is in English, for example, you must lang="en" must be inserted.
+If the text is in English, for example, lang="en" must be inserted.
 This is the only way to ensure that the passage is read with English pronunciation to a blind user.
 Other foreign language words should also be distinguished.

-Relationship between form element and label
+Reference to form element and label

 (The terms caption, label, title, or field title are often used synonymously)